-Maryland Employment Discrimination Attorney
+Maryland Employment Discrimination Lawyers

-Sexual Orientation Discrimination In Employment
+Sexual Orientation Discrimination in Employment

-Sexual orientation is a relatively new field of anti-discrimination legislation.
+Gender identity is a relatively new field of anti-discrimination legislation.
 This makes the specific details of each case extremely significant.
-Anyone who thinks that he or she may have been the victim of sexual orientation discrimination should compile any and all relevant documentation, taking specific note of the location of the incident and the names of involved companies and parties.
+If you think you may have been the victim of gender identity discrimination, then you should compile any and all relevant documentation, taking specific note of the location of the incident and the names of involved companies and parties.

 If you believe you have been discriminated against based on your sexual orientation or gender identity, you might benefit from a consultation with an attorney at Zipin, Amster & Greenberg.

 Contact Our Employment Lawyers For Help

 Every LGBTQ American should be able to work without fear of being fired because of who they are.
 If you think you may have lost a job due to your sexual orientation or gender identity, then contact us.
 You may be entitled to reinstatement, back pay or compensatory damages.